Does sleeping on a silk pillowcase really lead to better hair days?

 Bedding oftentimes has benefits that go beyond comfortability.
-Bamboo or eucalyptus-infused sheets, for example, aren’t just cosy—they can help keep hot sleepers cool overnight.
+Bamboo or eucalyptus-infused sheets, for example, aren’t just cosy — they can help keep hot sleepers cool overnight.
 Silk is another fabric type that has some extra perks; many beauty experts claim that sleeping on the material leads to better hair come morning.
-While it is clear that a silk pillowcase is soft to touch (and therefore, the scalp) do they really boost hair health?
+While it is clear that a silk pillowcase is soft to touch, do they really boost hair health?
 Ahead, hair care experts weigh in.

 The benefits of silk